wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.pptx.md

     -   "What is the probability that two samples came from\
         the same population?"
 (2 sample t-test)

-# **Lecture 5:** Single Sample T-Test
+# **Lecture 5:** One Sample T-Test

-We want to test if the mean fish length in I3 differs from 240mm.
+We want to test if the mean needle length on one side differs from 15mm.

 ### **Activity: Define hypotheses and identify assumptions**